 Welcome to Milcombe Village Website.
 We hope you will find all the information you are looking for.
-Please contact Sarah Smith or Theresa Goss if you require information or if you wish to put an item on the website.
+If you wish to add any information, please contact Sarah Smith or Theresa Goss on the above contact box.

 The spirit of Milcombe

 DON’T BE SHY – BECOME PART OF MILCOMBE VILLAGE LIFE

 The spirit of Milcombe , like many villages, is disappearing rapidly, and with an expected growth in new housing, the old values, which for generations have maintained the independence of our village communities, will disappear unless newcomers and the younger generation are prepared to support the organisations that are designed to sustain a healthy, social structure